swaruplabUCI/ArchRtoSignac/README.md

 # Option 1b: Set a list of directories containing the cellranger output for each sample
 # (this newly added code to take in a list of fragments' path work both for fragments from cellranger and fragments not from cellranger, and when fragments are not from cellranger, please provide fragments_file_extension)
+#
+# Also PLEASE MAKE SURE the order of the fragment_dirs for samples have the same order as samplelist
+# or the order of list from ArchRProject@cellColData$Sample
 fragments_dirs <- list(
   "/path/to/sample1/cellranger/output",
   "/path/to/sample2/cellranger/output",